yeray142/mcv-c6-team1-project2/config/README.md

 - _only_test:_ Boolean indicating whether only inference or training + inference.
 - _num_workers:_ Number of workers.

 You are free to create new configurations and add the necessary parameters once you modify the baseline.
+At the very least, you'll need to modify `frame_dir`, `save_dir`, and `labels_dir` as they are set to work in our own computation servers.